-- Because the smaller entry costs, a H&S network can easily adjust to temporary adjust (entry & exit) to temporary changes in demand or costs.
+- Because the smaller entry costs, a HS network can easily adjust (entry & exit) to temporary shocks in demand or costs (e.g., seasonal shocks)

 Contributions [4]: Measuring Entry Deterrence strategies

 - We use the estimated the model and counterfactual experiments to measure the contribution of different factors (and in particular of strategic entry deterrence) to explain hub-and-spoke networks. - We find that entry-deterrence motives varies very substantially across airlines.
 There are two airlines where this motive plays an important role.